 If you have been charged with or accused of Second Degree Arson in Denver, Douglas County or anywhere else in Colorado, consult a Second Degree Arson lawyer immediately.
-The Arson lawyers at the O’Malley Law Office have represented men and women charged with Second Degree Arson for over 25 years.
+The arson lawyers at Sawyer Legal Group have represented men and women charged with second degree arson for over a decade.
 Your future is at stake and you need an expert legal advocate at your side to protect it.

 How Is Second Degree Arson Charged?

 Second Degree Arson, C.R.S.
 18-4-103, is charged in Glendale, Arapahoe County and across Colorado whenever a person knowingly sets fire to, burns, causes to be burned, or by the use of any explosive damages or destroys, or causes to be damaged or destroyed, any property of another without his consent, other than a building or occupied structure.
 In many second degree arson cases, fires start accidentally, but the law is often unforgiving.
 That's why you need an experienced second degree arson lawyer who understands criminal law who can create a strong case for you.

 Douglas County Lawyer for 2nd Degree Arson: How Second Degree Arson is Sentenced in Douglas County